I am rather a fan of ATCs – Artist Trading Cards. They are fun, economical, friendly and exciting.

 - making themed cards for organized swaps can help get past a creative block

-- you can easily carry a few cards, pens and other tools for creating on vacation or traveling
+- you can easily carry a few cards, pens and other tools for creating on holiday or when travelling

 - the finished cards can be used as toppers on greeting cards, framed singly or in groups, used as tags, included on scrapbook pages, given as gifts and used to create a portfolio of your skills